 Cherrapunji is a very popular tourist destination in India, especially due to its rainfalls.
 If you plan on visiting this place soon, then you should know that it is situated at a distance of 2,049, 2,895, 1,150, 3,096 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Cherrapunji.

-Guwahati Airport is the nearest airport to Cherrapunji which is located at an approximate distance of 200 km.
-It has good flight connectivity with other Indian cities with regular and connecting major airlines.
-Once you deboard at the airport, consider taking some means of local transportation.
+Shillong Airport (SHL) and Guwahati Airport are the nearest airports to Cherrapunji at an approximate distance of 80 km and 200 km respectively.
+Both have good flight connectivity with other Indian cities with regular and connecting major airlines.
+Once you deboard at the airports, consider taking some means of local transportation.

 The nearest train station is the Guwahati railway station (GHY) situated at 150 km.
 Once you deboard at the station, consider taking some means of public transportation to reach here.
 It would be a relief for you to know that the bus terminal of Assam State Transport is located in close proximity to the station, thus, it won’t be much of a hassle for you to take a bus to Cherrapunji.